Interstellar comet 3I ATLAS glows green during lunar eclipse | Space photo of the day for Sept. 15, 2025

 Want to learn more?

-You can read more about Curiosity's mission and the continued hunt for clues to possible life on Mars.
+You can read more about the upcoming Artemis 2 launch and the goals of the mission.

 Breaking space news, the latest updates on rocket launches, skywatching events and more!